MattiaRag/timemaproject/markdowns/part_2a.md

 ./beast beastTIMEMA.xml
 ```

 For each dataset, both runs were checked for convergence and ESS values using Tracer.
-A proper [script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/extract_1000trees.py) was then adopted to randomly select 500 trees from each run (performing an initial burnin of 10%) and create a further `.trees` file including a total of 1000 randomly extracted trees.
-The computed file can be retrieved [here](https://github.com/MattiaRag/timemaproject/blob/main/intermediate_files/extracted_1000.trees).
+Two appropriate scripts were then employed for both the [reduced](https://github.com/MattiaRag/timemaproject/blob/main/scripts/extract_1000trees_singlesp.py) and [extensive](https://github.com/MattiaRag/timemaproject/blob/main/scripts/extract_1000trees_allCOI.py) datasets.
+These scripts were used to randomly select 500 trees from each MCMC run after applying an initial burn-in of 10%.
+The selected trees were combined to generate a new .trees file containing a total of 1,000 randomly extracted trees.
+The computed files can be retrieved

 Both MCMC (Markov Chain Monte Carlo) runs were combined using LogCombiner, while subsequently summarizing the trees sampled using TreeAnnotator, obtaining a single [tree](https://github.com/MattiaRag/timemaproject/blob/main/intermediate_files/treeannotator_output.tree):